-It is estimated that the allowed revenue for the NGN network for the forthcoming formula year (1 April 2017 to 31 March 2018) is £409.2m.
-This is a decrease year on year of £2.4m and results in unit rates decreasing by -3.5% overall.
-(LDZ areas -3.2%, exit capacity -17.7% year on year)

-• Should more or less than the maximum permitted revenue be earned in any formula year, then a compensating adjustment is made to the allowed revenue two formula years following the current formula year (i.e. for the 2017/18 formula year, any under or over recovery will be adjusted in the 2019/20 formula year).
+- Allowed revenue for the NGN network for the forthcoming formula year (1 April 2019 to 31 March 2020) is £436.8m.
+This is an increase year on year of +£27.3m/+6.7% and results in unit rates increasing by +7.8% overall.
+(LDZ areas +7.7%, Exit Capacity +12.1%) - Should more or less than the maximum permitted revenue be earned in any formula year, then a compensating adjustment is made to the allowed revenue two formula years following the current formula year (i.e. for the 2019/20 formula year, any under or over recovery will be adjusted in the 2021/22 formula year).

-The allowed revenue number of £409.2m is made up of the following:
+The allowed revenue number of £436.8m is made up of the following:

-- Allowed revenue from RIIO final proposals is £420.4m. - NGN is returning £14.1m back to customers as calculated by the November 2016 Ofgem Annual Iteration Process.
-This is largely due to updating the allowances for cost of debt, the sharing factor within the Totex Incentive Mechanism for 15/16 Totex outperformance vs. the allowances and restatement of tax allowances after changes to corporation tax rates. - Networks receive 100% funding for Non Controllable costs and are given an allowance up front to cover this.
+- Allowed revenue from RIIO final proposals is £456.8m. - NGN is returning (£31.2m) back to customers as calculated by the November 2018 Ofgem Annual Iteration Process.
+This is largely due to updating the allowances for cost of debt, the sharing factor within the Totex Incentive Mechanism for 17/18 outperformance vs. the allowances, revising pension deficit allowances and restatement of tax allowances after changes to corporation tax rates. - Networks receive 100% funding for Non-Controllable costs and are given an allowance up front to cover this.
 If there is a difference between the allowance and actual cost this is trued up 2 years later.
-As a result NGN is returning £7.1m for these expenditure areas. - RPI used when setting prices for the following regulatory year is a forecast and is based on the previous Novembers HM Treasury report.
-Prices have been set for 17/18 with a forecast RPI rate of +3.4%.
+As a result, NGN is returning (£2.9m) for these expenditure areas. - NGN is also returning (£1.4m) during 19/20 due to over collection of income during 17/18 regulatory year.
+This is linked to differences between forecast and actual AQ (Annual Quantities) which play an integral part in how income is collected from shippers. - RPI used when setting prices for the following regulatory year is a forecast and is based on the previous November's HM Treasury publication.
+Prices have been set for 19/20 with a forecast RPI rate of +3.2%.

 Any difference between the forecast and actual is trued up 2 years after.
-In 17/18 NGN is returning £9.4m as a result of RPI being 1.5% lower than forecast in 15/16 regulatory year.
+In 19/20 NGN is collecting +£1.1m because of RPI being 0.3% higher than forecast when prices were set for 17/18 regulatory year.

-- RIIO incentive income also has a 2 year lag in terms of when networks can recover income.
-During 17/18 NGN will be allowed to collect an additional +£10.4m from 15/16 incentive performance on shrinkage/environmental emissions, customer satisfaction and exit capacity.
-An additional +£2.5m is also included for forecasted network innovation spend during 17/18. - NGN is also recovering +6.5m during 17/18 due to under collection of income during 15/16 regulatory year.
-This is linked to differences between forecast and actual AQ (Annual Quantities) which play an integral part in how income is collected from shippers.
+- Allowed Revenue also includes +£0.7m as part of the Octopus Energy Supplier of Last Resort claim for Iresa.
+This forms part of the industry wide collection of £13.2m to be repaid to Octopus Energy during 19/20. - RIIO incentive income also has a 2-year lag in terms of when networks can recover income.
+During 19/20 NGN will be allowed to collect an additional +£10.9m from 17/18 incentive performance on shrinkage/environmental emissions, customer satisfaction, stakeholder engagement, discretionary reward scheme and exit capacity. - An additional +£2.7m is also included for forecast network innovation spend during 19/20.